rbowsley/lamplighthelp/source/16-11-1_Setting_Up_a_Gmail_Account.markdown

 - Go to 'admin -> system administration -> Communication settings'.
 - In here you have two options:
    - Email settings: to send via a single email account for all operators.
 You can use this as a default for all operators if you want to.
-Once you have set this up, anyone without an individual operator email account will still be able to send emailsf from this one.
+Once you have set this up, anyone without an individual operator email account will still be able to send emails from this one.
    - Email settings: to send via individual operator email accounts.
 Use this option to have different settings for individual users.
-- Whichever you are setting up, you will need to complete the following fields:
+- Whichever you are setting up, you will need to complete the following fields for each email account you add:

 [Lamplight Settings](16.11.1c.png)